endpass/endpass-connect/README.md

 ```

 If `web3` can be found in application window object you can not install `web3`
-manually, `createProvider` also should try to find it.
+manually, `extendProvider` also should try to find it.

 ### API